Learn something new every day More Info... by email

 Some types of cancer may be more responsive to treatments than others, even in the later stages.
 Cancer of the testes are one example.
 The overall five year survival rate for testicular cancer patients with stage four disease is 95%.

-The stage four cancer life expectancy may be increased if patients who are otherwise healthy, who have certain easier to treat cancers, or who receive a combination of aggressive treatments as soon as possible.
+The life expectancy for someone with stage four cancer may be increased if patients who are otherwise healthy, who have certain easier to treat cancers, or who receive a combination of aggressive treatments as soon as possible.
 The elderly, patients who are sick aside from their cancer, and very young children have the lowest life expectancy.
 Where within the body the primary cancer has spread will also play a role in survival and treatment.

 In some cases, doctors may attempt to increase stage four cancer life expectancy in patients who may still respond to treatment.
 Common cancer treatments include chemotherapy, radiation therapy, and surgery.
 Other patients may only be given medications to ease pain and immediately life threatening conditions, such as trouble breathing.
 These patients often do not live long and may be sent home for their final days.